tng-coop/BlazorHybridApp/README.md

 export Pexels__ApiKey="<your Pexels API key>"
 ```

 The `Program` exposes `/api/waterfall` which fetches the video thumbnail from Pexels using this key.
+This image is used as the poster for the background video so the first frame loads instantly.
 It also exposes `/api/waterfall-video` which streams the full video for display in the home page.